-Early discoveries near Mentone-Berries, seeds, shells teeth-Torques-Etruscan, Greek, and Roman we Anglo-Saxon necklaces-Renaissance designs and laces in France and Italy.
+Early discoveries near Mentone-Berries, seeds, shells, and teeth-Torques-Etruscan, Greek, and Roman work- Anglo-Saxon necklaces-Renaissance designs and necklaces in France and Italy.

-NE of the distinguishing peculiari the human race is its liking for pe adornment and eventually the love of the tiful in any form.
+NE of the distinguishing peculiarities of the human race is its liking for personal adornment and eventually the love of the beautiful in any form.

-Animals only seem to get as far as the p when they admire certain forms, colours, sounds, presented to them, but I do not that it has ever been shown that any animile purposely ornament itself for the pleasure of doing so.
-There is a crab we decks itself with pieces of seaweed by 1 of hooked spines on its back, but I believe is only for purposes of concealment.
-Ano crab loves to have a sea-anemone on its back and if one gets off or dies, the crab never r till it finds another tenant.
+Animals only seem to get as far as the point when they admire certain forms, colours, and sounds, presented to them, but I do not think that it has ever been shown that any animal will purposely ornament itself for the mere pleasure of doing so.
+There is a crab which decks itself with pieces of seaweed by means of hooked spines on its back, but I believe this is only for purposes of concealment.
+Another crab loves to have a sea-anemone on its back, and if one gets off or dies, the crab never rests till it finds another tenant.

-But almost as early as our earliest record
+But almost as early as our earliest records of

-primitive man, we find evidence of the use of extraneous ornament-seemingly purpose-less-and adopted merely because the love of such ornamentation did exist.
+primitive man, we find evidence of the use of extraneous ornament-seemingly purposeless-and adopted merely because the love of such ornamentation did exist.
 As may well be supposed, primitive ornament consisted of the stringing together of the most obvious objects; for instance, I picked up numbers of already pierced shells, mostly limpets with the sharp points rubbed off, in a few minutes at Barricane Bay, in Devonshire, and they make a necklace that would to-day, as centuries ago, delight a child, or a savage man or woman.